lamnhan066/language_helper/README.md

 > - **Override property** - Providers with `override: true` (default) will overwrite existing translations with the same keys from earlier providers
 > - **Preserve existing** - When `override: false`, only new translation keys are added; existing keys from earlier providers are preserved
 > - **Adding providers** - New providers added via `addProvider` are appended to the end of the list.
 Later providers with `override: true` will overwrite earlier ones
 > - **Performance** - Use `data` or `lazyData` providers for best performance.
-Network providers load on-demand and may cause delays when switching languages
+Network providers reload data on every language change and may cause delays when switching languages

 ### Widget Rebuilding